-Officers shall use only the least amount of force that reasonably appears necessary given the facts and circumstances perceived by the officer at the time of the event to accomplish a legitimate law enforcement purpose.
-Officers shall use reasonable care when determining whether to use and when using any physical force or deadly force against another person (RCW 10.120.020).
+Officers shall use a level of force that reasonably appears necessary given the facts and circumstances perceived by the officer at the time of the event to accomplish a legitimate law enforcement purpose.
+Officers shall use reasonable care when determining whether to use physical force or deadly force and when using any physical force or deadly force against another person (RCW 10.120.020).

 The reasonableness of force will be judged from the perspective of a reasonable officer on the scene at the time of the incident.
-Any evaluation of reasonableness must allow for the fact that officers are often forced to make split-second decisions about the amount of force that reasonably appears necessary in a particular situation, with limited information and in circumstances that are tense, uncertain, and rapidly evolving.
+Any evaluation of reasonableness must allow for the fact that officers are often forced to make split-second decisions about the amount of force that reasonably appears necessary in a particular situation, with limited information and in circumstances that are tense, uncertain and rapidly evolving.
+The reasonable force standard employed by the Western Washington University Police department is the "objectively reasonable" standard as enunciated in Graham v.
+Connor, 490 U.S. 386 (1989).
+The test of reasonableness is a commonsense evaluation of what an objectively reasonable officer might have done in the same circumstance.

 Given that no policy can realistically predict every possible situation an officer might encounter, officers are entrusted to use well-reasoned discretion in determining the appropriate use of force in each incident.
+When the use of force is necessary, the degree of force used will be in direct relationship to the amount of resistance used by the person, or the immediate threat the person poses to the officer or others.
+In all instances, the use of force will cease once the officer gains control or compliance.

-It is also recognized that circumstances may arise in which officers reasonably believe that it would be impractical or ineffective to use any of the tools, weapons, or methods provided by this department.
+It is also recognized that circumstances may arise in which officers reasonably believe that it would be impractical or ineffective to use any of the tools, weapons or methods provided by the Department.
 Officers may find it more effective or reasonable to improvise their response to rapidly unfolding conditions that they are confronting.
 In such circumstances, the use of any improvised device or method must nonetheless be reasonable and utilized only to the degree that reasonably appears necessary to accomplish a legitimate law enforcement purpose.